Don’t see your question listed here? Contact the Volunteer Programs.

 I’m a member of a club, organization, or business.
 Can we volunteer as a group?

 Absolutely!
 We welcome group volunteers.
 Please contact the Volunteer Program Manager to express your interest in volunteering, and we'll match you up with an appropriate project.
 Please contact us at least a month in advance so that the details of your project can be worked out, especially for large groups, which involve more crew leaders, more coordination, more tools, and more complex logistics.
 However, please also be aware that we many not know specifically what work needs to be done, or when conditions will be ideal for doing it, until the snow melts out in late spring.
 We'll do our best to meet your needs and appreciate your flexibility!
-Also note that most projects have a cap on the number of people we can work with at one time.
-If your group is very large, we may need to divide your group into several smaller ones working on separate projects.
+Also note that most projects have a cap on the number of people we can work with at one time, most projects can accommodate 25-30.
+For groups larger than that, we may have to split the group into separate projects or offer multiple dates.
 Finally, make sure you know how many people will be attending—it can cause problems if you commit to bringing 30 people but only 10 show up.

 Can I get educational or community service credit for volunteering?